Sealdah–Ranaghat–Gede line: Tracks

-The Sealdah–Naihati section of the line is a quadruple line section.
-The Naihati–Bandel and Naihati–Ranaghat–Gede sections are double line sections respectively.
+The Sealdah–Naihati section of the line is a quadruple line section, the Naihati-Kalyani sections is a triple line section, where as the Naihati–Bandel and Ranaghat–Gede sections are double line sections respectively.
 The Kalyani–Kalyani Simanta branch line is a single line section.
-The Naihati–Ranaghat section is planned to be upgraded to a triple line section.
+The Kalyani–Ranaghat section is planned to be upgraded to a triple line section.

 The Sealdah–Ranaghat–Gede track is classified as a C-class track, which is not a speed classification but one used for suburban sections of metropolitan areas.

 Electrification

-The Sealdah–Ranaghat section of the line was electrified in between 1963 and 1964.
+The Sealdah–Ranaghat section of the line was electrified by October 1963.
 The Bandel–Naihati section was electrified in 1965.
 The Kalyani–Kalyani Simanta branch line was electrified right away after construction in 1979–80.
 The Ranaghat–Gede section of the line was electrified in 1997-98 beginning EMU services on the line.

 EMU Carshed

 The Sealdah–Ranaghat section of the line is primarily served by 9-car EMU rakes from the Narkeldanga EMU Carshed.
 They are also served with some few 12-car EMU rakes from Ranaghat EMU Carshed especially in the Ranaghat–Gede section.

 While the section was initially served by the Narkeldanga EMU carshed which opened on 1963, due to the increasing traffic requirements in the Ranaghat–Gede, Ranaghat–Bangaon, Ranaghat–Shantipur–Krishnanagar City and Ranaghat–Lalgola sections the Ranaghat EMU carshed was commissioned in 2007.

-As of January 2022, the Narkeldanga carshed had 29 9-car EMU rakes, a few of which served the Sealdah South section mostly via the Circular line, while rest served the Sealdah North section lines.
-The Ranaghat EMU carshed, as of January 2022 contains 15 12-car EMU rakes and 6 MEMU rakes of which one is an 8-car rake while the rest are 12-car rakes.
-Three of the 12-car MEMU rakes are three phase IGBT based rakes.
+As of January 2024, the Narkeldanga carshed had 28 9-car EMU rakes, a few of which served the Sealdah South section mostly via the Circular line, while rest served the Sealdah North section lines.
+The Ranaghat EMU carshed, as of January 2022 contains 1 9-car EMU rake, 16 12-car EMU rakes (of which 1 is a 3 phase EMU) and 8 12-car MEMU rakes.
+Four of the 12-car MEMU rakes are ICF three phase IGBT based rakes while the rest are the RCF conventional rakes.

+Now conventional and 3 phase Emu rakes of Ranaghat, Barasat and Narkeldanga Carshed served this section.